jpromanonet/jpromanonet/README.md

 [![Linktree Badge](https://img.shields.io/badge/Linktree-Profile-informational?style=flat&logo=linktree&logoColor=white&color=0D76A8)](https://linktr.ee/jpromanonet)
 [![Wakatime Badge](https://wakatime.com/badge/user/fc26cab3-6e59-45b5-8005-1a093d31f6b1.svg)](https://wakatime.com/@fc26cab3-6e59-45b5-8005-1a093d31f6b1)

 👋 Hey there!
-I'm Juan, a software engineer and leader currently serving as the CTO of <a href="https://yerba.tech">Yerba Tech</a>.💻

-With expertise in Java, Python (including Django), C++, and JavaScript (Node, React, Angular, Vue), I excel at generating creative ideas and optimizing challenging projects.⚙️
+I'm Juan, a software engineer with expertise in Java, Python (including Django), C++, and JavaScript (Node, React, Angular, Vue), I excel at generating creative ideas and optimizing challenging projects.⚙️

-In addition to my role as CTO, I'm also the Chief Coordinator of <a href="https://ututo.ar">Ututo Linux</a> and Tech Lead in <a href="https://www.oca.com.ar">OCA</a>.
-Furthermore, I'm currently authoring a book for <a href="https://www.packtpub.com/">Packt</a>.
+I'm also the Chief Coordinator of <a href="https://ututo.ar">Ututo Linux</a> and Tech Lead in <a href="https://www.oca.com.ar">OCA</a>.
 I've contributed to impactful projects and I'm excited to collaborate with a new team, tackle challenges, and create innovative solutions together.
 Let's connect!🚀

 Want to know more? <a href="https://jpromanonet.vercel.app">Check out my website</a> or my <a href="https://jpromanonet-portfolio.vercel.app/">portfolio here</a>

 ## 📌 Currently working as

-:zap: Chief Technology Officer (CTO) at <a href="https://yerba.tech">Yerba Tech</a><br/>
 :zap: Technical Leader at <a href="https://www.oca.com.ar">OCA</a><br/>
-:zap: Author at <a href="https://www.packtpub.com/">Packt</a><br/>

 ## 🆓 Open Source projects I'm currently working on